 Local GLBT organizers have created this fun-filled Gay Pride for early June.
-Razzle Dazzle Dallas takes place this year from June 6 through June 8, 2013, and includes parties and charity fundraisers, pub crawls, a Wine & Dog Walk, a Cedar Spring Merchants Sidewalk Sale and Fair, Tea Dances, and a Mr. and Miss Razzle Dazzle Dallas party.
-Here's a full calendar - most activities took place in and around the city's famously GLBT-popular Oak Lawn neighborhood, or at Razzle Dazzle's official hotel headquarters, the dapper Magnolia Dallas Hotel.
-Entertainment this year includes R&B legend Thelma Houston, performing at a Friday-night benefit.
+Razzle Dazzle Dallas will take place June 7, 2014, and includes parties and charity fundraisers, pub crawls, a Wine & Dog Walk, a Cedar Spring Merchants Sidewalk Sale and Fair, Tea Dances, and a Mr. and Miss Razzle Dazzle Dallas party.
+Most activities took place in and around the city's famously GLBT-popular Oak Lawn neighborhood, or at Razzle Dazzle's official hotel headquarters, the swanky and centrally located Warwick Melrose Hotel.
 Beneficiaries of Razzle Dazzle's fund-raising events include a number of local charitable organizations that work with the LGBT community.

 Alan Ross Texas Freedom Parade and Festival in September:

-On Sunday at 2 pm, the Alan Ross Texas Freedom Pride Parade commences in the tres-gay Oak Lawn neighborhood at 2 pm.
+On Sunday, the Alan Ross Texas Freedom Pride Parade commences in the tres-gay Oak Lawn neighborhood at 2 pm.
 It begins at the junction of Cedar Springs Road and Wycliff Avenue, marching south down Cedar Springs Road, and ending at Robert E. Lee Park.

-The same day as the parade, from noon until 8 pm the same day, the Texas Freedom Pride Festival takes place in the park, featuring a variety of musicians, speakers, and performers, among them The Beef, Mi Diva Loca, The Bright, and Chaz Marie.
+The same day as the parade, from noon until 8 pm the same day, the Texas Freedom Pride Festival takes place in the park, featuring a variety of musicians, speakers, and performers, among them Hashtag, Jason Huff & The Ignition, Mi Diva Loca, Chaz Marie and The Bankd, and more.

-Also be sure to check out the full list of events related to Pride mentioned on the Alan Ross Texas Freedom Pride website, which includes everything from a Bear Roundup to Pride Karaoke contests to a Suzanne Westenhoefer concert to the Dallas Red Party fundraiser.
+Also be sure to check out the full list of events related to Pride mentioned on the Alan Ross Texas Freedom Pride website, which includes everything from a Bear Roundup to Pride Karaoke contests to a Dallas Red Party fundraiser.